-We have been planning a shelter expansion since 2016 but have been previously unable to find a suitable location.
+Helpmate has been planning a shelter expansion since 2016 but have been previously unable to find a suitable location.
 In late 2020, Helpmate purchased the 4 parcels of land surrounding our existing shelter, upon which the new shelter will be constructed.
 Geotechnical reviews completed prior to purchase indicated a viable building site.
-A topographical survey has been ordered which will allow our civil engineer to finalize site definition this summer.
+A topographical survey has been completed and our civil engineer will use the results to finalize site definition.
+Architectural renderings are underway.
 A 10-12-month design process will follow, consisting of 5 phases: schematic, design development, construction documents, bidding and construction administration.
 Detailed cost-outs will be completed by an independent cost estimator prior to construction documents being drawn.
 Plans will be adjusted, as needed, to align our capital campaign fundraising goal with the amount already committed by public and private funds.

 Contractors will be identified through a competitive process, and the design team will dictate vetting and selection guidelines for sub-contractors to the lead construction agency.
-Construction, site work and finishing will take 12-18 months, we anticipate moving services in to the new shelter in late 2024.
+Construction, site work and finishing should take 12-18 months, we hope to commence use of the new shelter in late 2024.